Johniereed/target-test-prep-coupon/README.md

 [John D on TrustPilot](https://www.trustpilot.com/review/targettestprep.com) says: ⭐⭐⭐⭐⭐

 “I can't recommend Target Test Prep enough!
 The course is incredibly well-structured, breaking down even the toughest GMAT concepts into easy-to-understand lessons.
 The AI-powered analytics helped me pinpoint my weak areas, and the massive question bank gave me plenty of realistic practice.
 After using TTP for three months, my GMAT score jumped from 610 to 730!
-If you're serious about scoring high, this is the best investment you can make”
+If you're serious about scoring high, this is the best investment you can make.”

 ## About Target Test Prep

 Target Test Prep (TTP) is a premier online test preparation platform designed to help students excel in standardized tests like the GMAT, GRE, EA, and SAT.

-The platform was founded by Scott Woodbury-Stewart, is well-renowned test prep expert he started the company with a mission to provide high-quality structured, and effective test prep solutions that cater to every student's unique learning needs.
+The platform was founded by Scott Woodbury-Stewart, a well-renowned test prep expert.
+He started the company with a mission to provide high-quality, structured, and effective test prep solutions that cater to every student's unique learning needs.

 ### Why Choose Target Test Prep? | Features Of Target Test Prep